frobnitzem/libdag/README.md

 will actually add a DAG.

-All DAGs must begin at a single `start` task and terminate at a single final task.
+All DAGs must begin at a single `start` task and terminate at a single `end` task.
-The `start` task is a special (no-op) task you create with <code>task_t *start = new_task(NULL, NULL)</code>.
-Whenever a leaf task (i.e. a task with no dependencies) is encountered, it must be linked as the parent of the start task in order to be executed.
+Whenever a leaf task (i.e. a task with no dependencies) is encountered, it must be linked as the parent of the `start` task in order to be executed.
-The final task is executed.
-If your graph produces multiple outputs, you'll need to make a special `end` task and link them as children (for detecting algorithm termination).
+Similarly, if your graph produces multiple outputs, you'll need to make a fake `end` task and link them as children (for detecting algorithm termination).

-For convenience, the second argument of `new_task` is added as a dependency of the current task during initialization.
-Before calling `exec_dag`, the second argument of `new_task` is never really needed.
-However, it can save the call to `link_task(self, start)` that is required for all leaf nodes.
+In contrast to `start`, the `end` task is executed if it's info is non-NULL.

 To run the DAG, pass the start task to `exec_dag`.
-Note that the start task itself is immediately free-ed by `exec_dag` and never executed.

 Examples are available in the test directory, which
 includes: